pagkly/Zed/Investopedia/Investing/AUM.md

 ### EDOW

-The First Trust Dow 30 Equal Weight ETF (EDOW) tracks the 30 stocks in the [Dow Jones Industrial Average (DJIA)](https://www.investopedia.com/terms/d/djia.asp).
+The First Trust Dow 30 Equal Weight ETF (EDOW) tracks the 30 stocks in the [[[DJIA |Dow Jones Industrial Average]] ([[DJIA |DJIA]])](https://www.investopedia.com/terms/d/djia.asp).
 The EDOW has assets under management of $37 million and much lower trading volume compared to the SPY, averaging nearly 3,000 shares per day.
 Liquidity for this fund could be a consideration for investors, meaning it could be difficult to buy and sell shares at certain times of the day or week.